 Your letter of resignation from political blogging was received here with a heavy heart.
 I'm puzzled by the subject line "in case you think I'm dead and gone" since, you know, you showed up for work yesterday with a pertinent and important post on healthcare.
 Anyhow.
 The riots in the left-wing blogworld caused by your absence may now abate, but it does leave me wondering why we always burn down the liquor stores first.

-I totally understand your need to re-assess your committment to political blogging.
+I totally understand your need to re-assess your commitment to political blogging.
 Regardless of what that douche Mark Penn says, blogging does not pay.
 It doesn't pay, it won't pay.
 I wish to God I could change that.

 I laughed out loud when you said you'd be "Mostly Off the Grid" at the America's Future Now conference.
 Really.
 The Jersey Shore with family trip, and especially the rural China trip from June 18th to July 12th, sound like just the kind of activities that will take your mind off of how you can make more of a living.
 [Memo to my own readers: from June 18 to July 12, I'll be on hold with the food stamp people.
 Call-waiting will be turned off at Casa Blue Gal unless you're calling from rural China.
 Thanks.]

-Reading between the lines of your letter, the whole "kitchen cabinet" discussions you've apparently had, it appears you are wanting to appear to make more of a committment to paid work.
+Reading between the lines of your letter, the whole "kitchen cabinet" discussions you've apparently had, it appears you are wanting to appear to make more of a commitment to paid work.
 Telling us you're quitting except for "one post a day in the morning, ...[a] syndicated column... upcoming new book, and monthly articles for In These Times"?
 I hope the kitchen cabinet is more gullible than I am.

 And time will tell if your writing is "less hard-core political and far-more cultural than my previous writing."
 We're all dialing back the politics because, um, it's not an election year.
 I double-dog dare you to write about "culture" on the day Newt Gingrich announces his candidacy for 2012.